-11.1 The Council recognises the Government view that longer licensing hours for the sale or supply of alcohol is likely to avoid large numbers

-- of people leaving premises simultaneously.
-This may, in turn, reduce the friction that can lead to disorder and disturbance at late night fast food outlets, taxi ranks, minicab offices and other sources of transport. - 11.2 Fixed trading hours within designated areas will not be set as this could lead to significant movements of people across boundaries at particular times seeking premises opening later, with the attendant concentration of disturbance and noise that the 2003 Act is trying to avoid. - 11.3 Such fixed hours may cause the peaks of disorder and disturbance that the 2003 Act is trying to avoid and minimise any potential improvement in the prevention of crime and disorder or public nuisance and would not be necessary to promote the licensing objectives. - 11.4 The Council will deal with the issue of licensing hours having due regard to the individual merits of each application considering the potential for nuisance associated with the style, characteristics, and activities of the business, and examining any steps that might reduce the risk of nuisance. - 11.5 The Council considers that it is clear that the risk of disturbance to residents is greater when licensable activities carry on later and into the early morning. - 11.6 There will be a presumption in favour of licensing shops, stores, and supermarkets, to sell alcohol for consumption off the premises at any times they are open for shopping, unless there are good reasons to restrict those hours. - 11.7 There will be a presumption in favour of restricting those trading hours where, for example, police representations are made about isolated shops known to be the focus of disorder, disturbance, antisocial behaviour, or where there is evidence of under-age sales taking place. - 11.8 Licences and certificates issued will specify the authorised period for licensable activities e.g. the sale of alcohol.
-The opening hours of premises/events may be different from this to allow, for example, "drinking up time" for previously purchased alcohol.
+- 11.1 The Council recognises that differentiated licensing hours for the sale or supply of alcohol is likely to avoid large numbers of people leaving on-licence premises simultaneously.
+This may, in turn, reduce the friction that can lead to disorder and disturbance at late night fast food outlets, taxi ranks, minicab offices and other sources of transport.
+Equally late night off-sales of alcohol can impact on the local community and the quiet amenity that residents can expect to enjoy. - 11.2 Fixed trading hours within designated areas will not be set as this could lead to significant movements of people across boundaries at particular times seeking premises opening later, with the attendant concentration of disturbance and noise that the 2003 Act is trying to avoid. - 11.3 Such fixed hours may cause the peaks of disorder and disturbance that the 2003 Act is trying to avoid and minimise any potential improvement in the prevention of crime and disorder or public nuisance and would not be necessary to promote the licensing objectives. - 11.4 The Council will deal with the issue of licensing hours having due regard to the individual merits of each application, including its particular location, considering the potential for nuisance associated with the style, characteristics, and activities of the business, and examining any steps that might reduce the risk of nuisance. - 11.5 The Council considers that it is clear that the risk of disturbance to residents is greater when licensable activities carry on later and into the early morning. - 11.6 Premises opening times and licensable activities are separate entities.
+Licences and certificates issued will specify the authorised period for licensable activities e.g. the sale of alcohol.
+The opening hours of premises/events may be different from this to allow, for example, "drinking up time" for previously purchased alcohol, or when a store opens early but does not sell alcohol until later. - 11.7 Within residential areas and saturation zones there is an expectation that licensed activities and their hours of operation will not impact on the quiet amenity that can reasonably be enjoyed by residents.